 Last week I visited planet Jupiter.
-It was an amazing trip.
+It was a fantastic trip.
 I have so much to share with you.
-However, in this post, I will focus on Value Based Engagement (VBE).
+However, in this post, I will focus on Value-Based Engagement (VBE).

 Employers do not dictate dress codes.
-Employers believe that they hire adults and expect them to know appropriate dress code.
-At the end of day, employees are responsible to add value to business.
-They decide best dress to do their job effectively.
+Employers believe that they hire adults and expect them to know an appropriate dress code.
+Employees are responsible for adding value to the business.
+They decide the best dress to do their job effectively.

-Employers do not care if employees are working from train station, orchard, winery or office.
+Employers do not care if employees are working from a train station, orchard, winery or office.
 Employer only needs to know how much to pay each employee.
-Employer calculates it based on simple rule.
-That is, amount of value employee added to business.
+Employer calculates it based on a simple rule.
+That is, the amount of value an employee added to the business.
 It means that some months employee earns a lot, other months not that much.
-In reality, there is no limit on how much any employee can earn.
-They just have to find new ways to adding value.
+In reality, there is no limit on how much an employee can make.
+They just have to find new ways of adding value.

 Yes, no one fills any Timesheets!
 Because no pays by time.

-You may be thinking, how they calculate ‘Value’?
+You may be thinking how they calculate ‘Value’?
 They use highly sophisticated systems that calculate value.
-It depends of three major factors:
+It depends on the three major factors:

-Information related to above factors fed to ‘Value Calculator’ system.
-Value Calculator determines salary for each employee.
+The information about the above factors is fed to ‘Value Calculator’ system.
+Value Calculator determines the salary for each employee.

 It is common for people to work for more than one employers and hold multiple Job titles.
 That reminds me another Jupiter incident.
 Mr Zee (my neighbour) is Project Manager by profession.
-One fine morning Zee greeted me with big usual smile and said “I am rushing to work.
+One beautiful morning Zee greeted me with big usual smile and said “I am rushing to work.
 I will catch-up when I am back”.
 I find it unusual.
 He generally dress-up in stunning formal outfit.
 Today he is in U-Shirt (equivalent to our T-Shirt).
 I could not stop myself.
 I uttered, “Zee, have you lost your job?”
-His smiling face expanded even further, “No Mr Singh, I have completed my assignment yesterday.
+His smiling face expanded even further, “No, Mr Singh, I had completed my assignment yesterday.
 Today I have nothing to add to my organisation.
-Therefore, I am just going to clean my office”
+Therefore, I am just going to clean my office.”

-After Zee left, I noted benefits of Value Based Engagement:
+After Zee left, I noted the benefits of Value-Based Engagement:

-I think, our planet should learn from Jupiterors.
-What is stopping us to adopt Value Based Engagement?
+I think our planet should learn from Jupiterors.
+What is stopping us from adopting Value-Based Engagement?
 At this stage, we may have more questions than answers.
 That is fine!
 Let us share our thoughts about benefits, challenges and adoption methods for VBE.
 I am sure answer lies within us (our open community of planet Earth).
 I still have some good relations with Jupiterors.
 If we are stuck, I can endeavour to ask them at my next visit!